Form 1095-B: Health Coverage

 Am I Exempt From Health Insurance Coverage?Under the Affordable Care Act, if you weren’t insured under a plan that provided minimum essential coverage, you would be penalized.
 However, there were some exceptions, including:

 - You went without health insurance coverage for no more than three months.

 - Your provider is specifically exempt from the Affordable Care Act.

-Our team of licensed tax professionals have helped over 44,000 clients resolve over $250 million in tax debt.
+Can Community Tax Help Me with Form 1095-B?Our team of licensed tax professionals have helped tens of thousands of clients resolve over $960 million in tax debt.
 Whether you just switched insurance providers in the last year, or you need help paying a bill from the IRS, let our team create a strategy so you can resolve your tax debt.
-Reach out to Community Tax today at 999.676.4319 for a free consultation and learn about our helpful tax services.
+Reach out to Community Tax today by visiting our website or calling us at (844) 328-5857 to get a free consultation and learn about our helpful tax services.